cognitom/dominiq/README.md

 ### Input validations

-Before submit, we have to validate properties.
-For this purpose we can use [computed properties](#computed-properties).
+Before sending information to the server, let's validate properties.
+For this purpose we can use [computed properties](#computed-properties) again.

 **Point**: validate before rendering, not before actions